Orwell Astronomical Society (Ipswich)

 Several lines of activity were initiated at the 1987 AGM [1987a].
 The Chairman noted that the drive for the telescope was varying in speed and that a new control system was under construction.
 By spring, the control circuit had been modified but the motor was apt to stall and further investigation was required.
 (It was suspected that the worm drive shaft was out of alignment.)
 Unfortunately, little progress was made and the matter remained pending for much of the year [1987b, 1987c, 1987d, 1987e, 1987f].

 Also at the AGM, the committee agreed to purchase an equatorial head for the guide telescope, enabling it to be used on field trips.
-After considering a Fullerscope Mk II mount [1987b] and consulting manufaturers' catalogues [1987c], the committee eventually allocated £137 for purchase of a unit, complete with drive gears and counterweights, from Ian Poyser [1987e, 1987f, 1987g].
+After considering a Fullerscope Mk II mount [1987b] and consulting manufacturers' catalogues [1987c], the committee eventually allocated £137 for purchase of a unit, complete with drive gears and counterweights, from Ian Poyser [1987e, 1987f, 1987g].
 At the 1988 AGM [1988a], the Chairman reinforced the intent to use the guide telescopes on field trips.

 At the first committee meeting following the AGM [1987b], the Chairman suggested buying a filar micrometer eyepiece.
 Following discussion [1987c], it was hoped to purchase one at the Guildford Convention that year, but no suitable models were available, so the matter dragged on throughout the year [1987d, 1987e, 1987f, 1987g].

-Early in the year, Martin Cook fabricated an adapter enabling the new wide-angle eyepiece to be used with the Tomline Refractor [1986h, 1986i, 1987b].
+Early in the year, Martin Cook fabricated an adapter enabling the newly-purchased wide-angle eyepiece to be used with the Tomline Refractor [1986h, 1986i, 1987b].
 Martin also provided a lens cap for the guide telescope [1987b, 1987c].

 Mike Harlow undertook unspecified repairs to one of the periscopes [1987c].